Rainer Hersch: Comedian

 In December 1987 Hersch made his debut on the London stand-up circuit as part of a comic double act The Tebbits with fellow student Peter Wylie.
 In 1992 he gave up his job as Touring Manager of the London Festival Orchestra to become a professional comedian and since that time has performed exclusively as a solo artist.
 In 1996 Rainer wrote and presented his stand-up show All Classical Music Explained (ACME) at Edinburgh Festival Fringe, one of thirteen such Edinburgh appearances.
 Billed as "a simple and stupid guide to questions like 'why is organ music so boring?'; 'what does a conductor actually do?' and 'how to clap in the wrong place and mean it'" ACME has since been performed over 300 times in four continents.
 It established him as an original comic voice and the classical music theme, which has dominated all his subsequent activities.

 Hersch continues to tour the world presenting his one-man shows or as guest conductor in comedy concerts with orchestra.
 Among his many other commitments, he is currently conductor/host of the annual Johann Strauss Gala – an extensive, UK-wide tour promoted by Raymond Gubbay Ltd. and Artistic Director of the April Fools Day Concert at the Royal Festival Hall, an event he instigated in 2009.

 Musician

 Hersch studied piano as a private pupil of Norma Fisher.
 He studied conducting for three years at The Conservatoire in London with Denise Ham and in masterclasses at the Royal Academy of Music with János Fürst and George Hurst.
 He has conducted many orchestras around the world including The Philharmonia Orchestra, City of Birmingham Symphony Orchestra, Queensland Symphony Orchestra, Tasmanian Symphony Orchestra and Saint Petersburg Philharmonic Orchestra.
 Soloists who have participated in his comedy concerts include Alfred Brendel, Nicola Benedetti, Marc-André Hamelin, Paul Lewis and Dame Evelyn Glennie.

 Personal life

 Rainer Hersch is the grandson of the artist Eugen Hersch and the great-great-great grandson of the playwright Hermann Hersch.
 Born in the UK of a German father and English mother, Hersch is fluent in both languages.
 He also speaks Spanish and French.

-He is married to marketing executive Cornelia Dussinger and lives in London.
+He lives in London with his wife, Cornelia Rosa (Connie) Hersch (née Dussinger), a marketing executive and politician who has been a Liberal Democrat councillor on Ealing Borough Council for Ealing Common ward since 2022.